paezha/University-AI-Panel/README.md

 </div>

-The example above may seem trivial, even amusing in the case above.It was not so funny for
+The example above may seem like an amusement, but a GenAI is not a toy, as Air Canada discover when the company was found liable for “negligent misrepresentation”, after a court denied claims by the airline that the chatbot was somehow responsible for its own actions as an effectively separate legal entity (Garcia 2024).

+Similar GenAI-generated mishaps abound.

 But what when an AI replicates the both-sides perspective of much of the media when trying to learn about an existential crisis like climate